 Think of the M1 Garand in reverse.
 Although if you have a loaded or partially loaded M95, you can push a button on the receiver and send a perfectly full clip of ammunition sailing through the air if you feel the need.

 Fielded in the First World War by the Austro-Hungarian Empire, the Bulgarian military bought large quantities of them beginning in 1903.
 After the war ended and the Austro-Hungarian Empire was dissolved, the rifle continued to see use by the armies of Austria and Hungary but also in many of the Balkan states where the rifle was given to these countries as part of war reparations.

 Steyr Männlicher: from 8x50mmR to 8x56mmR

 Initially, these rifles were chambered in 8X50mmR.
 This round was the Austro-Hungarian Empire’s first step toward a smokeless powder round, as the powder used was considered “semi-smokeless”.
 So when the M95 came out, they used true smokeless powder in the loading and achieved 2035 fps with a 244-grain round-nosed bullet.

 Some M95 rifles were converted to 8×57 Mauser (the German 7.92×57 ammunition.
 A couple of years later Austria and Hungary re-chambered the lions share of their rifles in the same cartridge as used in the Steyr-Solothurn light machine gun (MG-30, q.v.): 8X56mmR.
 To date no one we’re aware of has upgraded one to 6.5 Creedmore, but that’s probably just a matter of time.

 The loading of the 8x56R round was similar but used a 210-grain conical or Spitzer bullet.
 Keep in mind that they did two things: they made a more powerful round while shortening the barrel.

 Mannlicher M1895 series Sights

-There was one other thing they did which makes us think that Hans and Klaus were very much asleep at the switch.
+There was one other thing they did that makes us think that Hans and Klaus were very much asleep at the switch.